travigd/documentation/http-api/3.0.0/optional-http-headers/eventid.md

 Keep-Alive: timeout=15,max=100
 ```

-If you do not put an ES-EventId header on an append where the body is considered the actual event (eg: not using application/vnd.eventstore.events+json/+xml) the server will generate a unique identifier for you and redirect you to an idempotent uri where you can post your event.
+If you do not put an `ES-EventId` header on an append where the body is considered the actual event (eg: not using `application/vnd.eventstore.events+json/+xml`) the server will generate a unique identifier for you and redirect you to an idempotent URI where you can post your event.
 It is generally recommended if you can create a UUID that you should not use this facility but it is useful when you are in an environment that cannot create a UUID.

 ```bash
 greg@orc:~/src/EventStore.wiki$ curl -i -d @/home/greg/myevent.json "http://127.0.0.1:2113/streams/newstream" -H "Content-Type:application/json" -H "ES-EventType: SomeEvent"